telexyz/kim/project/docs/PAPER.md

 procedure outlined by Gu et al. (2020).
 First, we divide the entire sample into training, validation, and testing samples.
 In our main US data sample, we estimate and validate the model using a single eight-year sample (1993-2000) at the start of our sample.
-In this eight- year sample, we randomly select 70% images for training and 30% for validation.
+In this eight- year sample, we randomly select __70% images for training and 30% for validation__.
 Randomly selecting the training and validation sample helps balance positive and negative labels in our classification problem, which attenuates a potential bias in classification due to extended periods of bullish or bearish market swings.
 The resulting training and validation images